foliant-docs/docs/src/tutorials/preprocessor/install.md

 2 directories, 1 file
 ```

-To make it an installable Python package we need to add a `setup.py` file to the root.
+To make it an installable Python package we need to add a `setup.py` file to the root folder.

 Here's an [article on creating setup files](https://docs.python.org/3/distutils/setupscript.html) from the official docs.
-Usually we just take one of the setup.py's from an existing preprocessor as a template or use this official Foliant [snippet](https://github.com/foliant-docs/foliantcontrib.templates.preprocessor/blob/develop/setup.py).
+Usually, we just take one of the `setup.py`s from an existing preprocessor as a template or use this official Foliant [snippet](https://github.com/foliant-docs/foliantcontrib.templates.preprocessor/blob/develop/setup.py).

 Here's what your `setup.py` may look like.